Departments of the Central Committee of the Socialist Unity Party of Germany: Peaceful Revolution

-Deputy department heads include Eberhard Fensch (1968–1989; responsible for the Rundfunk der DDR and the Deutscher Fernsehfunk), Günter Fischer (c.
-1970), Hans-Joachim Kobert (c.
-1970), Herbert Malcherek (at least from 1968 to 1970), future ADN general director Günter Pötschke (1974–1977), Klaus Raddatz (1977–1984) and Dieter Langguth (1984–1989).
-Kurt Tiedke was briefly deputy head of the Agitation and Propaganda Department in 1961, becoming head of the demerged Propaganda Department later that year.

 Cadre Affairs

 The Department for Cadre Affairs (Abteilung für Kaderfragen) was responsible for the selection, development and training of the roughly 92,000 nomenklatura cadres.
 This included all SED cadres from the First Secretaries in the districts upwards, including other department heads, as well as the chairmen of the bloc parties, university and institute heads, the head of ADN and so on.
+It effectively acted as a main department as other departments still had to receive approval for the cadre choices in their area of responsibility from the Department for Cadre Affairs.

 This made it one of the most powerful departments, though the department's personnel choices hinged on a security check by the Stasi, which could reject appointments based on something as simple as having family in the West.
 The department additionally was responsible for selecting who gets the GDR's awards, which were not awarded based on merit but on seniority and fulfilling quotas.
 In the early years, an important focus additionally was the review of the political activities of SED members in the period before 1945.

 The department's work was strongly shaped by longtime department head Fritz Müller, known as "Kadermüller" among employees of the Central Committee, a former Nazi of austere and servile demeanor.
 Müller's influence was strengthened by the fact that, since April 1979, he additionally was the First Secretary of the Central Committee party organization.

 In addition to the department, there was a Cadre Commission of the Central Committee Secretariat from June 1952 to 1989, which was responsible for the deployment and dismissal of political employees in the party apparatus and their delegation to educational institutions of the SED.

-The Cadre Affairs Department was originally created in 1946 as Personnel Policy Department.
+The Department for Cadre Affairs was originally created in 1946 as Personnel Policy Department.
 It was briefly part of the newly created LOPMO Department as cadre registry sector from January 1953 to early 1957, when it was reinstated as an independent department.